openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 Implementations of this profile:

 * MUST support both pre-auth code flow and authorization code flow.
-* MUST support SD-JWT VC profile as defined in OID4VCI specification.
+* MUST support SD-JWT VC profile as defined in this specification.
 * MUST support sender-constrained Tokens using a mechanism as defined in [@!I-D.ietf-oauth-dpop].
 * MUST support [@!RFC7636] with `S256` as the code challenge method.